dresdencraft/kc868-e16s/README.md

     ```bash
     dmesg -w
     ```
-- Connect the ESP32 board to your Fedora system via USB.
+- Connect the ESP32 board to your linux system via USB.
 - Check the USB port (usually `/dev/ttyUSB0` or `/dev/ttyACM0`).
 - Check the dmesg output for the USB device connection.
 - Via Command Line upload the initial firmware: